bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 .. important::

-   Historically, OpenStackClient has defaulted to the lowest supported microversion for each service.
+   Historically, fibostackClient has defaulted to the lowest supported microversion for each service.
 This was not by design but rather a side effect of relying on legacy clients who implement this behavior. openstacksdk does not implement this behavior and instead auto-negotiates a